xero-official/Xero-WWV2/README.md

 ### Our Philosophy

  - **Empower the people**: Give people the ability to interact with the Ethereum blockchain easily, without having to run a full node.
- - **Make it easy & free**: Everyone should be able to create a wallet and send Ether & Tokens without additional cost.
+ - **Make it easy & free**: Everyone should be able to create a wallet and Send XERO & Tokens without additional cost.
  - **People are the Priority**: People are the most important & their experience trumps all else.
 If monetization worsens the experience, we don't do it. (e.g. ads)
  - **A learning experience, too**: We want to educate about Ethereum, security, privacy, the importance of controlling your own keys, how the blockchain works, and how Ethereum and blockchain technologies enable a better world.
  - **If it can be hacked, it will be hacked**: Never save, store, or transmit secret info, like passwords or keys.